 The famous “Rock” is the geographic gateway to both the Mediterranean and the Atlantic (easterly and westerly directions, respectively), through the strategic Strait it looms over, and Gibraltar enjoys the same climate and convenient transport links as neighbouring Spain’s popular Andalucian coastline.
 For those wanting to visit northern Africa, there are also direct flights from Gibraltar International Airport to Morocco (Tangier and Casablanca).

-Add to that Gibraltar’s intriguing history, rich cosmopolitan mix, modern tourist infrastructure (including hotel accommodation), and regular flights to and from London, Bristol and Manchester, and you have all the ingredients for a memorable weekend getaway or more extended holiday stay.
+Add to that Gibraltar’s intriguing history, rich cosmopolitan mix, modern tourist infrastructure (including hotel accommodation), and regular flights to and from London, Bristol, Manchester and Edinburgh, and you have all the ingredients for a memorable weekend getaway or more extended holiday stay.